DanTeegan/AWS_webapp/README.md

 #### Now we can select the VM we want to create.
 In my case I choose the Ubuntu machine as it was the closest to my testing environment
 ![E22](images/E22.png)
+#### Continue through the configuration of the E2 instance dependant on what is needed

 #### Once the E2 Instance has been created we can see a variety of information.
 I am after the ipv4 address located in the read